yuancao-git/factor_graph_algorithm/README.md

 # Generate a textual explanation of each argument
 for argument in arguments:
-  explanation = explain_argument(model, argument)
+  explanation = explain_argument(model, argument,evidence)
   print(explanation)
   print("")
 ```

 ```
+We have observed that Emersons is False.
+That Emersons is False is evidence that Spider is False (strong inference).

 We have observed that Quinns is False.
-That Quinns is False is evidence that Spider is True (weak 0.10008343850685929 inference).
+That Quinns is False is evidence that Spider is False (strong inference).

 We have observed that Quinns is False.
+That Quinns is False is evidence that Both is False (strong inference).
-That Quinns is False is evidence that Both is False or Both is True (certain inf inference).
+That Both is False is evidence that Spider is False or Spider is True (equal effect inference).
+Because Spider and Both are d-separated, this argument alone cannot influence the target node.

+We have observed that Emersons is False.
+That Emersons is False is evidence that Both is False (strong inference).
-That Both is False or Both is True is evidence that Spider is False or Spider is True (certain inf inference).
+That Both is False is evidence that Spider is False or Spider is True (equal effect inference).
+Because Spider and Both are d-separated, this argument alone cannot influence the target node.

+We have observed that Sawyer is True.
+That Sawyer is True is evidence that Spider is True (strong inference).
 ```

-There are two arguments: The first one is the direct influence from Quinn to Spider, while the second one is the influence from Quinn via Both to Spider.
+For more information, please refer to our papers available at the following link: